20% OFF ON FIRST TIME ORDERS. Use Code: FIRST20. Free Shipping above ₹349. 5% EXTRA OFF ON PREPAID ORDERS

 Another study tells us that certain dairy products have hormones involved in their making.
 This can cause considerable damage to the skin’s natural balance, creating an environment for other skin conditions to develop or worsen.
 Although in this study, drawing a link to hyperpigmentation would still need more research.

-If you’re facing skin hyperpigmentation issues, avoid as much dairy products as you can.
+If you’re facing skin hyperpigmentation issues, avoid as many dairy products as you can.
 Or, think about moderating their consumption, for which a dermatologist can guide you well.

 5) Being stressed all day long!